IlyaLab/BNMPy/docs/source/basic_simulation.rst

 BNMPy requires the following packages:

+- pandas
 - numpy
-- scipy
-- pandas
+- typing
-- matplotlib
+- dataclasses
 - networkx
+- scipy == 1.15.2
-- pyswarms (for optimization)
+- pyswarms == 1.3.0

-These will be installed automatically when you install BNMPy.
+These will be installed automatically when you install BNMPy using the command above.

 Quick Start
 -----------